 Performance Level.
 At any time at which it is available, each Nameserver (including a cluster of Nameservers addressed at a shared IP address) MUST be able to handle a load of queries for DNS data that is three times the measured daily peak (averaged over the Monthly Timeframe) of such requests on the most loaded Nameserver.

 Cross-Network Nameserver Performance Requirements.
-The committed Performance Specification for cross-network Nameserver performance is a measured Round-trip time of under 300 ms and measured packet loss of under 10%.
-Cross-network Nameserver performance measurements will be conducted by ICANN at times of it’s choosing, in the following manner:
+The committed Performance Specification for cross-network Nameserver performance is a measured Round-trip time of less than 300 ms and measured packet loss of fewer than 10%.
+Cross-network Nameserver performance measurements will be conducted by ICANN at times of its choosing, in the following manner:

 Whois Service Availability.
 The committed Performance Specification for Whois Service is 99.4% measured in Monthly Timeframes.